Chinwer/IotDBECTest/README.md

-Impact of abnormal data/data period/noise data on write/query performance and dist usage of IotDB
+Impact of abnormal data/data period/noise data on write/query performance and disk usage of IotDB